 Chronic Anxiety and Depression Video Therapy: Find Your Peace of Mind

-Are you a survivor of childhood abuse or neglect and find that chronic anxiety is ruining your life?
+Are you a survivor of childhood abuse, neglect or trauma and find that chronic anxiety or sadness is ruining your life?

 Do you avoid everyday activities because they make you feel stressed or fearful?

-- Anxiety can cause you to lose confidence in your ability to participate fully in relationships, work and other activities, making you feel caught in a vicious circle where you can’t enjoy life the way you want to.
+Anxiety can cause you to lose confidence in your ability to participate fully or effectively in relationships, work and other activities, making you feel caught in a vicious circle where you can’t enjoy life the way you would like to.

 Is it hard to enjoy your life today because you feel anxious about the future or depressed about the past?

-- Anxiety is a ‘fast-forward’ mood state that tries to convince you that disaster is waiting just around the corner, making it impossible to experience peace in the present because you are constantly worried about the future.
+Anxiety is a ‘fast-forward’ mood state that tries to convince you that doom or disaster is waiting just around the corner, making it impossible to experience peace in the present because you are constantly worried about the future.

-- Depression is the opposite of anxiety – it keeps you stuck in past regrets and previous losses, and lacking hope for the present because you are living life in your ‘rear view mirror’.
+Depression is the opposite of anxiety – it keeps you stuck in past regrets and ruminating on previous losses.
+You may view these losses and regrets as evidence of doom, and lack hope for the present because you are living life in your ‘rear view mirror’.

 Do you feel at a loss about what to do about it?

-- An anxious or depressed mood can make you believe that you are trapped or have nothing to look forward to, and no means to change that perspective, leaving you caught in a cycle of negative thinking, helplessness, hopelessness and despair.
+An anxious or depressed mood can make you believe that you are trapped or have nothing to look forward to, and no means to change that perspective, leaving you caught in a cycle of negative thinking, helplessness, hopelessness and despair.
+The truth is that chronic anxiety – and even depression – don’t have to be your destiny and can be mastered and overcome.

 If you identify with any of these signs and symptoms – & they just won’t go away – Help is Here

-Therapy is available by Video – wherever you are in Canada or around the world
+Therapy is available by Video – wherever you are around the world

 With the right support Stress, Anxiety or Depression can be conquered